andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 handling, and *pipes* focuses on equational reasoning and applied mathematical abstractions.

-I’m picking *pipes* for this tutorial, for no major reason.
-All of this could be written in *conduit* with little difference in code size or expressiveness, I’m sure.
+I'm picking *pipes* for this tutorial, for no major reason.
+All of this could be written in *conduit* with little difference in code size or expressiveness, I'm sure.
 I mostly chose *pipes* because I wanted to demonstrate some of the nice reasoning that pipes enables that Haskell is so famous for.
 I also just wanted to learn it, myself :)